Scalable Two-Way Communications System Safely Connects Parks to People

 Dian, who worked closely with Tripp Communications through the implementation and upgrade process, says the experience was nothing but positive.

 “Tripp Communications helped us choose the right equipment configuration, walked us through the installation, and followed up with outstanding email and phone support,” says Dian.
-“With additional how-to documentation and a real person to walk us through it, the system was a breeze to get up and running.”

 —